flutter/website/src/development/ui/advanced/typography.md

 ### Using the Google Fonts site

-Use the Font details page to learn more about its static fonts.
+Use the font's details page to learn more about its static fonts.

 1. To investigate a variable Google font, go to the [Google Fonts][] website.
 Note that in the upper right corner of each font card,